 It was great to have sunny weather today after our day in the rain yesterday.
 After doing our laundry, we’ve headed out to one of the restaurants in the street below our hostel.
 Lots of people were out in the streets and restaurants and we’ve enjoyed sitting in the sun with a cold beer after a challenging day (for me).

 A beer in the sun after completing yet another 30km day of hiking

 Back in our room, as I was lying on our bed, I’ve noticed that my left leg has now a significant swelling.
 There was a redness around my ankle and I could still not figure out what the problem could be.

 My left leg/foot is swollen and I don’t know why …

 We were sitting on our balcony until late that evening.
-Berto made the calculation that we have walked 167km in 5 days!
-No wonder my body was protesting!
+Berto made the calculation that we’ve walked 167km in just 5 days … well, no wonder my body was protesting so much!

 With this in mind, we’ve decided to take a rest day tomorrow.
 It is after all Easter and this might be a good idea for my swollen ankle to get better.